Case Closed: The Time Bombed Skyscraper: Plot

-The Kurokawa, Mizushima, Yasuda, and Akutsu buildings, and the Loop Line Bridge were all built in classic English styles but were not symmetrical.
-After stealing C-4 from the plant, Leo sat out and planned to destroy and replace them with symmetrical structures (all of the bomb targets were either at or near buildings he designed).
+The Cornhouser, Mizushima, Yasuda, and Akutsu buildings, and the Yamanote Line Bridge were all built in classic English styles but were not symmetrical.
+After stealing C-4 from the plant, Joel sat out and planned to destroy and replace them with symmetrical structures (all of the bomb targets were either at or near buildings he designed).
 His insanity came after being forced to make drawbacks, either due to customers' preferences, city standards, or neighborhood guidelines.
-Additionally, Leo challenged Jimmy Kudo for his own revenge, after Jimmy convicted the councilman for his hit-and-run, who supported his West Tama City redevelopment project, subsequently halting his building plan.
-Leo stopped the cat carrier bomb as it was near the gas lamps that he designed after the ones from his hometown of London.
+Additionally, Joel challenged Jimmy for his own revenge after Jimmy convicted the councilman for his hit-and-run, who supported his West Tama City redevelopment project, subsequently halting his building plan.
+Joel stopped the cat carrier bomb as it was near the gas lamps that he designed after the ones from his hometown of London.

-To seal Leo for his wrongdoings, Conan reveals the bomber’s disguise near his model project, tricking Leo into revealing the real disguise is hidden in his study.
-He is also responsible for giving the Junior Detective League the toy plane bomb earlier, evidenced by the sweet scent Amy noticed coming from Leo’s smoke pipe.
-Leo attempts to detonate the bombs inside his house, but is stopped when Conan reveals that he removed the batteries earlier.
-Leo is arrested but taunts the group that he has "one more" place that he wants to destroy, the City Center Tower, which happens to be the venue for Jimmy and Rachel's date.
-Leo angrily cites that the tower is his least greatest achievement due to the local economy bursting during its construction, selfish taxpayers and drawbacks made because of them, then counts down the time as Richard, Meguire, and Santos watch in horror.
-Conan steals the bomb's blueprints from Leo's coat pocket and sets out on his own to disarm the final bomb.
+To seal Joel for his wrongdoings, Conan reveals the bomber's disguise near his model project, tricking Joel into revealing the real disguise is hidden in his study.
+He is also responsible for giving the Junior Detective League the toy plane bomb earlier, evidenced by the sweet scent Amy noticed coming from Joel's smoke pipe.
+Joel attempts to detonate the bombs inside his house, but is stopped when Conan reveals that he removed the batteries earlier.
+Joel is arrested but taunts the group that he has "one more" place that he wants to destroy, the Beika City Building, which happens to be the venue for Jimmy and Rachel's date.
+Joel angrily cites that the tower is his least greatest achievement due to the local economy bursting during its construction, selfish taxpayers and drawbacks made because of them, then counts down the time as Richard, Meguire, and Nicholas Santos watch in horror.
+Conan steals the bomb's blueprints from Joel's coat pocket and sets out on his own to disarm the final bomb.

 The bombs cut off the exits and entrances, killing and injuring a number of innocent people, trapping Rachel and more inside.
-Conan makes his way through the collapsing building, but a warped door blocks him off from Rachel.
-Using his tie and cell phone, he calls Rachel and asks her to look for the bomb which is hidden in a large shopping bag.
-To disarm the bomb, Jimmy tells Rachel which wires to cut.
+Conan makes his way through the collapsing Beika City Building, but a warped door blocks him off from Rachel.
+Conan calls Rachel in Jimmy's voice and asks her to look for the bomb which is hidden in a large shopping bag.
+To disarm the bomb, Conan tells Rachel which wires to cut.
 Joel has made two extra wires at the last minute, one red, one blue, one of which is booby-trapped and coldly taunts Richard over Rachel's dire situation.
 He also gave Jimmy 3 extra minutes.